runxiyu/rasins/docs/CODING_STYLE.md

-- Utilities shall only implement POSIX-compliant options, if the utility supports options, and the specified option is invalid, the utility shall print a help text ;
+- Utilities shall only implement POSIX-compliant options, if the utility supports options, and the specified option is invalid, the utility shall print a help text (this applies only to coreutils) ;

 - Utilities shall only use the **standard C library and POSIX libraries** ;